oceanprotocol/aquarius/README.md

 and when it asks for the Common Name (CN), answer `localhost`

-Then edit the config file `oceandb.ini` so that:
+Then edit the config file `config.ini` so that:

 ```yaml
 provider.url = https://localhost:5000